pic

 Retrieving Indices of Sorted Elements

 While sort returns the ordered values of the vectors, you may also be interested in the indices of the sorted elements.
 This functionality is provided by the function sortperm, which returns the indices of x that would result in sort(x).
-In other words, x[sortperm(x)] == sort(x) is true. [note] The name sortperm originates from "sorting permutation".
+In other words, x[sortperm(x)] == sort(x) returns true. [note] The name sortperm originates from "sorting permutation".
 Although the name might seem somewhat opaque, it arises because the operation returns the permutation of indices that would sort the original vector.

 x = [1, 2, 3, 4]